rakesh2277/helloshivi/README.md

 ## Installation Process
-Clone repo
+1.Clone repo
-Go to project folder
+2.Go to project folder
-Run command -npm install
- It automatically render your screen to localhost:3000
+3.Run command -npm install It automatically render your screen to localhost:3000